fractalmandala/brhatNew/src/routes/dhiti/truepriceoffreedom.md

 tags: nation, freedom
 date: "2023-04-08"
 image: https://rnfvzaelmwbbvfbsppir.supabase.co/storage/v1/object/public/brhatwebsite/05dhiti/priceoffreedom.webp
+excerpt: "Freedom is not beseeched, it is seized.
+In his book Revolutionaries, Sanjeev Sanyal describes the true import of this statement, through the lives, wills and actions of our lesser-known freedom fighters."
 ---

 Is the concept of Rāṣṭra the same as that of a Nation?
 Scholars may provide accurate definitions, but generally, while a nation is defined in terms of descent, history, culture, or language, Rāṣṭra embodies something more.
 It contains at its base a certain sanātana spiritual principle, an inclusive yet discerning dṛṣti which enables it to conceive a civilisation.